sagemath/trac_to_gh/Issue 8774.md

 ...
 ```

 NO!!!
 We absolutely should not be shipping Windows frickin' binaries with Sage.
 Ticket #8076 introduced all these.

+NOTE: It is *my* (=William's) fault that 8076 got a positive review.

 Issue created by migration from https://trac.sagemath.org/ticket/8774